Skip to main content

 • stability

-• “Mostly it seems to run fine and is bug-free, allowing for more time to focus on game development.”
+• “Mostly it seems to run fine and is bug free, getting the basics right and leaving more room for game development time.”

 • “Technical hiccups during building selection/placement and freezes when demolishing structures disrupt the experience.”